uzerobelize/uzero-org/libs/StoreZero.Inventory/src/Domain/ValueObject/README.md

     **8. Persistence:**
     *   The `Gtin.T` value should be persisted as a single string column in the database (e.g., `VARCHAR(13)`) to accommodate the longest format.
     *   The `Gtin.value` accessor function is used to get the string for storage.
-    *   When reading from the database, the string is passed to `Gtin.tryCreate` to reconstruct the validated `Gtin.T` instance.
+    *   When reading from the database, the string is passed to `Gtin.create` to reconstruct the validated `Gtin.T` instance.

     **9. Relationship to Other Domain Concepts:**
     *   Associated with a `ProductVariant` (SKU).